anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 14 and 20 August (Proper 15)

+Year A

+* **Genesis 45.1-15** continues the series in the Pentateuch and in Genesis, and is about Joseph revealing his identity to his brothers in Egypt. **Psalm 133** says, 'Behold how good and pleasant it is to dwell together in unity!'
+* **Romans 11.1-2a, 29-32** continues the series in Romans, and is about God showing mercy to Israel.
+* **Matthew 15.[10-20] 21-28** continues the series in Matthew, and is about [things that defile, and] the Canaanite woman's faith.
+The 'Related' reading, **Isaiah 56.1, 6-8**, speaks about God accepting foreigners.
+The 'Related' psalm, **Psalm 67**, calls for God's 'saving power' to be known 'among all nations'.

 Year C

 * **Isaiah 5.1-7** continues the series on the prophets, and is the second of two weeks in Isaiah.
 God's vineyard, Israel, has 'yielded wild grapes'. **Psalm 80.1-2, 9-20** (EV: 1-2a, 8-19) [or 80.9-20 (EV: 8-19)] is about God's 'vine'.